k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/07_broadway_flow_add_condition_execise.md

 In this exercise you will add a condition to your flow that does the following:

-- Check if the number of selected customers >= 3:
+- Checks if the number of selected customers >= 3:

-  - If this condition is fulfilled, then add a message to the log file.
+  - If this condition is fulfilled, adds a message to the log file.

-  - Else, add an error message to the log file.
+  - Else, adds an error message to the log file.